-Call the sponsors of HB2175, the bill which was passed telling the BLM they can’t close these roads and ask these Congress folks what they are going to do about it.
+Call the sponsors of HB2175, the bill which was passed telling the BLM they can’t close these roads, and ask these Congress folks what they are going to do about it.
 Make them stand up for you again.
-I would assume these politicians are going to be pretty upset the BLM is ignoring their laws they pass in this great state.
+I would assume these politicians are going to be pretty upset the BLM is ignoring the laws they pass in this great state.

 Here are the sponsors of HB2175 (the good guys who passed the bill on your behalf), call them today: